fbpx

 A Norwegian Prima Review: The Dining Experience

 My husband and I are big foodies, so we knew our dining experience aboard the Norwegian Prima could make or break this Texas cruise for us.
 This was honestly one of our biggest concerns because we love flavor and trying new things.
-However, the food on the Norwegian Prima actually completely surprised us.
-I’m really big into being as detailed as possible about food, so I knew I had to dedicate a whole post just to all that we ate during our Texas cruise.

 A Norwegian Prima Review: Live Entertainment

-I’m more of an active person, so I sometimes struggle to sit and watch something.
-Still, I wanted to catch the shows, but there was just not enough time!
-What we did catch were the live performers that popped up all over the Norwegian Prima and I was bewildered at how talented they were.
-I am not exaggerating when I say I thought they were celebrities that I was unfamiliar with.
-One of the singers brought so much energy, I could have spent every night just listening to him sing!
+What we did catch were the live performers that popped up all over the NCL Prima, and I was bewildered at how talented they were.
+I am not exaggerating when I say that I thought they were celebrities that I was unfamiliar with.
+One of the singers brought so much energy that I could have spent every night just listening to him sing!

 Related Posts: Fun Things to Do in Galveston